JoshCheek/turing-omnibus/36-neural-networks-that-learn/Readme.md

 and never walked away feeling like I understood it well enough to implement it.
 Well, here I succeeded at implementing it!

 * It was confusing how they used an example partway through that was different from the one they were describing.
 Not saying they need to take it out, but it would have been nice if it were better delimited.
 * It was completely unclear how to map the cartesian coordinates to the inputs / polar coordinates to the outputs.
-  In the end, I did it by translating the x/y to fall within the unit circle, by dividing them by the distance from the origin
-  ...still haven't figured out what I'm going to do w/ the outputs yet
+In the end, I did it by translating the x/y to fall within the unit circle, by dividing them by the distance from the origin ...still haven't figured out what I'm going to do w/ the outputs yet
 * The psuedocode is completely procedural, and uses undefined ideas / names, making it very difficult to make sense of
 * The pseudocode for back propagation has a lot of comments, because the pseudocode itself is unreadable
 * I'm pretty sure there is an error in the pseudocode for coordinate conversion, where it says `for j <- 1 to 3`, I can't think of any reason we would have a 3 here, it's probably supposed to be a 2, for the two input neurons.
 * The equation for hyperbolic tangent was wrong on 243, the denominator should be `e^x + e^(-x)`, the book had a minus
 * I find it very hard to read `synone` and `syntwo`, and map that to anything meaningful.
 * I wish they would have provided sample inputs / outputs, that would have gone a really long way to making this easier to figure out.
 * I wish they would have provided sample weights, so that I could test that my code worked by running it against those weights before trying to use it to generate my own.
+* Okay, the algorithm halfway through uses 2 medial layers of 15 each, but then on page 247, they saiy we are "free to change the number of input neurons(3), output neurons (2), or medial neurons (n) to any number" ...I only have 1 input neuron, b/c the angle is the only thing that matters (or is there some way we're supposed to deal with the radius, which can be infinitely large?), and the psuedocode on 247 doesn't ever have `1 to 3`, so what the fuck?
+* They never actually explain how to calculate the error.
+  I swear I've read this chapter 10x now, it's not in there.
+  I think it's supposed to be:

+  > For each medial neuron, the back-propagation procedure forms the product
+  > between each of the two error terms and their corresponding synapse values
+  > for that particular medial neuron.
+It adds the two products together and
+  > then, pretending that this was the output of the medial neuron in question,
+  > computes the corresponding error-improving input by using the derivative of
+  > the sigmoidal function, in this case, 1 - y^2"

+  But there are so many things wrong with this:

+  1. For one, it's in the middle of the section on some other dude's algorithm (or is that the algorithm we're supposed to be writing? see previous point).
+  2. How am I supposed to get the error terms?
+  3. Why does the derivative of the sigmoidal function lead to error reduction?
+  4. This made it sound like there are multiple sigmoidal functions being used, so I had to go calculate the value several different ways, and then test it to see if it was the same (it is, apparently, code is below).
+But still, how much time was lost b/c I got confused about this, and then had to go calculate / research it before I realized they were the same?

+     ```ruby
+     E = Math::E

+     def compute(x)
+       [ Math.cosh(x) ** -2,
+         (4 * E**(2*x)) / (E**(4*x) + 2*E**(2*x) + 1),
+         1 - Math.tanh(x)**2
+       ]
+     end

+     def same?(a, b)
+       (a - b).abs < 0.0000001
+     end

+     [ *1000.times.map { rand },
+       *1000.times.map { rand*10 - 5 },
+     ].each do |x|
+       sech_x_sq, annoying_fraction, one_minus_y_sq = compute x

+       next if same?(sech_x_sq, annoying_fraction) && same?(sech_x_sq, one_minus_y_sq)
+       puts "x:                                      #{x}"
+       puts "sech_x_sq:                              #{sech_x_sq}"
+       puts "annoying_fraction:                      #{annoying_fraction} #{}"
+       puts "one_minus_y_sq:                         #{one_minus_y_sq}"
+       puts "diff sech_x_sq,      annoying_fraction: #{(sech_x_sq      - annoying_fraction).abs}"
+       puts "diff sech_x_sq,      one_minus_y_sq:    #{(sech_x_sq      - one_minus_y_sq).abs}"
+       puts "diff one_minus_y_sq, annoying_fraction: #{(one_minus_y_sq - annoying_fraction).abs}"
+       break
+     end
+     ```